-- 5. What if the police didn’t read my Miranda warnings?
+- 5. What if the police did not read my Miranda warnings?

 - 6. What happens after an arrest?

 The police need probable cause to make an arrest in Colorado.
-If the circumstances, evidence, and observations would give a prudent person the belief that a suspect has committed a crime, then the police can make an arrest.
+If the circumstances, evidence, and observations would give a prudent person the belief that a suspect has committed a felony or misdemeanor, then the police can make an arrest.

 However, if the police do not witness the criminal activity, they may have to go to a judge to get a warrant to make an arrest.
 The police and prosecutors may submit evidence and affidavits to support their case and if the judge finds probable cause, they may issue a warrant to arrest the suspect.

 In some cases, a traffic stop can lead to an arrest.
-If the police pull over a driver for a traffic violation, they may run their name through a database.
-If the driver has a warrant for their arrest, the police will take the driver into custody.
+If peace officers pull over a driver for a traffic violation, they may run their name through a database.
+If the driver has a warrant for their arrest, the police will take the driver into custody.1

 Unfortunately, it may not be clear if you have been lawfully or unlawfully detained or arrested.
 The facts and circumstances of the police interaction may determine whether your detention turned into an unlawful arrest.
 Factors that may determine whether your detention has turned into a de facto arrest include: